sshane/openpilot-archive/README.md

 Installation
 -----

 The `stock_additions` branch is my release branch that will receive occasional and verified updates from my [development branch](https://github.com/ShaneSmiskol/openpilot/tree/stock_additions-devel).
-With automatic updates, you should only need to run the following commands on your EON once:
+With automatic updates, you should only need to run the following commands on your EON once (will only clone the release branch):

     ```
     cd /data/